 Wi-Fi 6 was designed with the future of routers in mind.
-As more people work from home in the wake of coronavirus, holes in our Wi-Fi are more annoying than ever.
-As our homes get smarter, we have more connections than ever that need to check in consistently and reliably.
+As more people work from home in the wake of coronavirus, holes in our Wi-Fi are more annoying than ever and many people may be looking to mesh wi-fi systems to fill in those holes.
+Our homes are getting smarter and we have more connections than ever that need to check in consistently and reliably.
 Wi-Fi 6 is designed to bring more capacity to a network and even allows for greater speed with a lot of devices.
 Wi-Fi 6 mesh systems have come down in price, and the Netgear Nighthawk MK62 is one of the best choices for most people.

 - Best Overall: Netgear Nighthawk MK62

 - Best Upgrade Pick: Netgear Orbi Wi-Fi 6 System (RBK752)